<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=339317286824015&amp;ev=PageView&amp;noscript=1">

 ByMary Ellam

-The 3 Greatest Obstacles Facing Private Practices and the Simplest Way to Overcome Them
+The 3 Greatest Obstacles Facing Practices and Ways to Overcome Them

 We all know that the need to maximize profits and volume has depersonalized the healthcare industry.
 Effective and thoughtful medical care can’t thrive in an environment overrun by payer politics and a business model built to push physicians to their breaking point.
 When the number of obstacles facing the modern physician seems to grow every day, how do we adapt?
 Here are some of the major challenges private practices are facing and how to overcome them: